 - Identify the implications (both positive and negative) of those reactions for your ability to address issues related to sexuality in the care of your patient(s).

-- Illustrate a lesson learned about the topic of sexuality.
+- Identify a lesson learned about the topic of sexuality.